Chronic Progressive Disciform Granulomatosis With Lymphadenopathy

 TLDR A 31-year-old man has a chronic skin condition with red plaques, hair loss, and swollen lymph nodes.

 A 31-year-old man was diagnosed with granulomatosis disciformis chronica et progressiva (GDCP), presenting with multiple erythematous plaques on various body regions, including the head, chest, and axillary areas.
-These plaques had firm, elevated borders and atrophic centers with telangiectases and scars.
-The patient also exhibited secondary alopecia in affected areas and palpable axillary and inguinal lymph nodes.
+These plaques had firm, elevated borders and atrophic centers with telangiectases and white scars.
+The patient also experienced secondary alopecia in affected areas and had palpable axillary and inguinal lymph nodes.
+The condition involved both skin and lymph node tissue.

 Discuss this study in the Community →